upb-lea/openmodelica-microgrid-gym/README.md

 The main characteristics of the toolbox are the plug-and-play grid design in OpenModelica and the ready-to-go approach of simply Reinfrocement Learning (RL) agents.

-The is built upon the [OpenAI Gym Environments](https://gym.openai.com/) for reinforcement learning.
+The OMG toolbox is built upon the [OpenAI Gym environments](https://gym.openai.com/).
 Therefore, the toolbox is specifically designed for running reinforcement learning algorithms to train agents controlling the Microgrids.

 A more detailled description of the project is presented in the [User Guide](/user_guide/user_guide.html)

 ## Installation